randywu763/sam-iot-provision/SAM_IoT_WINC_Upgrader/README.md

 ## Overview

-This process programs the flash memory of the MCU (SAMD21) on the SAM-IoT board so any application firmware that was previously programmed will be overwritten.
+This process requires programming the flash memory of the MCU (SAMD21) on the SAM-IoT board so any application firmware that was previously programmed will be overwritten.
 The SAMD21 is basically programmed to act as a "serial bridge" between the Host PC updater utility (WINC Programming Tool) and the WINC1510 Wi-Fi network controller.

 ## Reprogram the WINC1510 FW using one of the existing `winc1500_X.Y.Z.prog` files (where X.Y.Z = WINC FW version)